Skip to product information

 Henri Bergson

-Professor, philosopher and writer of great international renown, Nobel Prize in Literature, he participated in the creation of UNESCO, convinced that education – and the teaching of foreign languages – were fundamental to creating the conditions for lasting international peace.
+Professor, philosopher and writer of great international renown, Nobel Prize of Literature, he participated in the creation of UNESCO, convinced that education – and the teaching of foreign languages – were fundamental to creating the conditions for lasting international peace.

 In this context, this profound little letter, written at the beginning of an intense period of international travel for Bergson, and a few years before the First World War, is particularly relevant.